Back to Top

 What other tie-in products will be available?

-Wizards of the Coast has also actively been promoting their new Maps VTT via D&D Beyond, so it’s likely that maps, NPCs and encounters from the book will be made available in the online platform.
+Additionally, as part of the release, Wizards of the Coast has released the The Lost Caverns of Tsojcanth for free on D&D Beyond.
+Notably, the book will also integrate with the new Maps VTT via D&D Beyond, with the various dungeons, NPCs and encounters from the book available in the online platform.

 Official artwork from the DnD book "Quests from the Infinite Staircase," featuring a group of cultists performing a ritual from the adventure "The Lost City."

-Below is a video from the official DnD YouTube channel that discusses the book in more detail.
+Below is a video from our official YouTube channel offering a deeper dive into the content.

 See Our Complete D&D Book Coverage